Nat-the-Kat/OpenShock-TaskMaster/docs/tasks.md

 # **tasks.json contents**

-Tasks.json contains the "tasks" array.
-For simplicity the example document will only have one task.
-The following is the example.
+tasks.json contains the "tasks" array. for simplicity the example document will only have one task. the following is the example.

 ```Json